marcos65333/FinalExam/NRPE.md

     cd /usr/local/nagios/etc/objects/

-Next, open the commands.cfg file using the vim editor:
+Next, open the commands.cfg file using the vim editor or nano:

     vim commands.cfg

+    nano commands.cfg

 Scroll to the end of the file and add the following command definition: